 China's national medical insurance program currently consists of two fundamental sub-programs: (1) the basic medical insurance program for urban employees, under which urban employers are required to enroll their employees in the program and the insurance premium is jointly contributed by the employers and employees; and (2) the basic medical insurance program for urban and rural residents, which allows urban and rural residents who do not have employers to voluntarily participate in the basic medical insurance program and the insurance premium is jointly contributed by the participants and the government.
 Participants of the national medical insurance program and their employers, if any, are required to contribute to the payment of insurance premiums on a monthly basis.
-Program participants are eligible for full or partial reimbursement of the cost of medicines included in the National Reimbursement Drug List (the "NRDL").
+Program participants are eligible for full or partial reimbursement of the cost of medicines included in the National Reimbursement Drug List (the NRDL).
 A pharmaceutical product listed in the NRDL must be clinically needed, safe, effective, reasonably priced, easy to use, and available in sufficient quantity.

 Factors that affect the inclusion of a pharmaceutical product in the NRDL include whether the product is used in large volumes and commonly prescribed for clinical use in the PRC and whether it is considered to be important in meeting the basic healthcare needs of the general public.
 Since 2016, special consideration has been given to, among others, innovative drugs with high clinical value and drugs for serious diseases.
 In addition, the government has also been negotiating with manufacturers of expensive drugs with high clinical demands and proven effectiveness for price cuts in exchange for inclusion into the NRDL.
-The version of the NRDL released in 2021 covers 2,800 drugs in total, including 221 drugs for which the prices were determined through negotiations between the drug companies and government.
+The version of the NRDL released in 2021 covers approximately 2,800 drugs in total, including 221 drugs for which the prices were determined through negotiations between the drug companies and government.
 China has been pursuing a policy of expediting the addition of innovative oncology drugs to this list.
 REVLIMID® has been included in the NRDL since 2017.
 VIDAZA® has been included in the NRDL since 2018.

-BRUKINSA®(zanubrutinib), tislelizumab, and XGEVA® (120-mg denosumab) will be included in the NRDL in March 2021.
+BRUKINSA®(zanubrutinib), tislelizumab, and XGEVA® (120-mg denosumab) have been included in the NRDL in March 2021.
+PARP inhibitor pamiparib has been included in the NRDL in 2021, which became effective as of January 1, 2022.